besser82/CMake/Help/manual/cmake-developer.7.rst

 so that that variant is chosen if the user uses a configuration which is not an exact match for any listed ``IMPORTED_CONFIGURATIONS``.

-Most of the cache variables should be hidden in the ``ccmake`` interface unless the user explicitly asks to edit them.
+Most of the cache variables should be hidden in the ``ccmake3`` interface unless the user explicitly asks to edit them.

 .. code-block:: cmake